InnuendoPi/MQTTDevice4/docs/index.md

 ![Gehäuse2](img/gehäuse2.jpg)
 ![Grundplatte](img/grundplatte.jpg)

 3D print files are located in the info folder.
-With the current housing design, the circuit board and the OLED display are glued into the housing.
+With the current housing design, the circuit board and a 3.5" Nextion touchdisplay are glued into the housing.

 The housing is equipped with retaining clips between the carrier plate and the housing cover.